team-trashcan/adira_interface/README.md

 npm run run
 ```

-To restart it everytime something changes in the code:
+To restart it every time something changes in the code:

 ```console
 npm run dev